2csqd2/2csqd2.github.io/journal.md

 ### 4/27/2020
 I woke up at around 5am and got ready to go to work.
 I returned home at about 3:30pm.
 I played soccer with PAlmer and Harper and then pool later that evening with Palmer and Tyler.
 Lachelle made spaghetti for kids dinner.

+### 4/28/2020
+I woke up at around 5:30am and got ready to go to work.
+I returned home at about 3:30pm.
+I made chocolate chip cookies with Palmer and Harper before dinner since we were bored and Harper had some time before her next dance class.
+I made Palmer dinner, Lachelle fixed Harper's dinner.
+Lachelle and I got into an argument later and had back and forths for most of the evening until about 10:30 when I went to sleep.

+### 4/28/2020
+I woke up at 7am...